JimmyJoeBob24/SandMans-super-cool-hoi4-radio/README.md

 # SandMans super cool hoi4 radio
- yeah so i actually stole half of this :I
+ yeah so uhhh, ummmm can i have a number 9 with extra dip?